Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Summary and conclusions

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-In this work, we have developed a simulation framework for multi-tracer LIM analyses, and applied this framework to three-dimensional stacking of LIM data on the positions of objects from a resolved galaxy catalogue.
-We have found that, although stacking is conceptually simple, many degenerate parameters may affect both the stack signal and its noise.
-These parameters could come from the galaxy catalogue or the LIM data itself, and could be experimental or astrophysical in origin.
-We posed two framing questions in the introduction to this work, and we aim to answer them here:
+In this work, we have developed a simulation framework for multi-tracer LIM analyses and applied it to three-dimensional stacking of LIM data on the positions of objects from a resolved galaxy catalogue.
+We find that although stacking is conceptually simple, many degenerate parameters may affect both the stack signal and its noise.
+These parameters could come from the galaxy catalogue or the LIM data itself and could be experimental or astrophysical in origin.
+We posed three framing questions in the introduction to this work, and we aim to answer them here.